-Nurx has $22.5 million in new money, a path to profitability, and new treatments for migraines on the way – TechCrunch
+Nurx has $22.5 million in new money, a path to profitability and new treatments for migraines on the way – TechCrunch

 “We saw this tremendous surge in need for our contraception and sensitive health services,” says Nurx chief executive Varsha Rao .

 The growth hasn’t come without controversy.
-Only last year, a New York Times article pointed to corner cutting at the startup which boasts Chelsea Clinton as an investor and advisor.
+Only last year, a New York Times article pointed to corner cutting at the startup, which boasts Chelsea Clinton as an investor and advisor.

-Undeterred Rao said that the company has now seen tremendous acceleration in all areas of its business.
-It’s now providing care to over 300,000 patients on a monthly basis, boasts that $150 million run rate and new investors like Comcast Ventures, Trustbridge and Wittington Ventures — the investment arm of one of the largest pharmacy chains in Canada, Shoppers Drug Mart.
+Undeterred, Rao said the company has now seen tremendous acceleration in all areas of its business.
+It’s now providing care to more than 300,000 patients on a monthly basis, boasts that $150 million run rate and has new investors like Comcast Ventures, Trustbridge and Wittington Ventures — the investment arm of one of the largest pharmacy chains in Canada, Shoppers Drug Mart.

 The new $22.5 million is an extension on the company’s previous $32 million round and will take the company to profitability by 2021, according to Rao.